-Partial knee replacement surgery is where they replace one side of the knee joint, usually due to damage caused by arthritis.
 Here we will look at what goes on before and during the surgery, and what the benefits are over a total knee replacement.
+To find out more about the indications for partial knee surgery, visit the PKR overview.

 You will normally have a pre-op appointment a few days/weeks before your partial knee replacement surgery where the surgeon will talk you through what is going to happen.